Igor912/LvivTravelGuide/README.md

 =============

-- Used JSON for store all data.
+- Used JSON to store all the data.
 - Used Robotlegs framework.

 Implemented model, controllers and views.
 Getting data from json and showing it on views.